melisrt/BTM-LLM-Project/README.md

 ## Test Case Generation Steps
+---Note---
+All base prompts can be found in base prompt folder.
+You will need these!
+---Note---

 1. Run Project Initialization Prompt
-   - From Templates, run Project initialization.html
-   - This sets up the llm to output things in a basic structure
+   - Sets up the initial project structure
+   - Establishes baseline configuration

 2. Generate Test Case Table
    - Add one specification at a time
    - Use Test Case Table prompt